Health

 Although I was finally diagnosed with spina bifida and tethered cord syndrome at the end of 2023, my representative/advisor indicated this information would best be omitted from my AICAC hearing in early 2024 as plenty of information had already been submitted.
 My request for disability accommodation during this hearing was denied and I also experienced further discrimination, along with hours of extremely stressful interrogation by the Provincial Insurer’s hired witnesses (Medical Professionals!) and Legal Team over multiple days.
 The stress on my spine has not returned to it’s baseline prior to this week-long hearing and in fact, has continued to steadily worsen ever since.
 And although I submitted my tethered cord diagnosis after the hearing verdict was announced, the Insurer’s response was to insist that it had no impact on my claim, and to question whether these conditions even exist.
 Dismissal and invalidation, however traumatic they may be, have become commonplace.
 And the doctors who said this were likely the very same ones who, while under oath in my AICAC hearing, said untrue things about my capabilities (based on my appearance).
 It was extremely upsetting and also, unsurprising.

 Manitoba Health were as dismissive of my need for specialized care as most (uninformed) local medical professionals have been.
 Their refusal to understand meant that I had to acquire a Lawyer and prepare for another hearing – this time, through the Manitoba Health Appeal Board.
 We managed to successfully overturn the decision to deny the surgery that I need with the Specialist I need… which is a tremendous victory for any and all future patients who need to leave Canada for specialized care, including me.
-However this only covers about 75% of the total costs and has also cost me seven months of worsening symptoms.
+However this has also cost me several months of worsening symptoms.

 Since a tethered spinal cord pulls on all nerves connected along the entire spinal column, I have experienced symptoms relating to all aspects of my body’s function.
 I’ll summarize a very long list by saying that every day has been a struggle and perseverance in the face of these issues has not always felt possible.
 It has been extremely difficult to manage my health in general every day, in a Province and Country where there is no specialized medical care available and while knowing that the care I need is on the other side of the border… and costly.

 I attended a third hearing with an “internal review” officer from my Provincial Auto Insurance, to address a number of issues and entitlements surrounding my claim.
-Included among those was the remainder of expenses relating to traveling to the US for spinal surgery.
 The Neurosurgeon who diagnosed me with both congenital spina bifida and acquired tethered cord syndrome explained quite clearly how my spine was affected by each motor vehicle accident, and I submitted substantial evidence of this both ahead of and during the proceedings – even playing a clip of the recording from when this specialist first explained my diagnosis.
 Beyond the fact that my co-occurring and complex conditions absolutely exist, their life-altering symptoms were 100% catalyzed by these accidents.
 For the first time in a long time, I felt that I was seen as a human being by another human being and the truth was made plain.
-So this is hopeful, but for now I await yet another decision with fingers tightly crossed.
+However, I was once again discriminated against by MPI medical professionals as “not looking sick” under surveillance… so this has been added to the growing list of human rights issues.

-In the meantime, I continue to advocate for whatever semi-specialized care I am able to access locally – all I have the capacity for is to keep taking care of myself, one day at a time.
-I am also initiating a new human rights complaint – this time directed toward the Minister of Justice and MPI (Provincial Government) along with some substantial evidence of significant, repeated discrimination and violations of my human rights.
+I am continuing to advocate for whatever semi-specialized care I am able to access locally – all I have the capacity for is to keep taking care of myself, one day at a time.
+I am also initiating a new human rights complaint – this time directed toward the Minister of Justice and MPI (Provincial Government) along with more substantial evidence of significant, repeated discrimination and violations of my human rights.

 I’m hopeful to also be taking baby steps toward planning and preparing for the trip and procedure of a lifetime: spinal surgery in 2025!
 After spending the last two years fighting for my life (in many ways)… next year it will have an opportunity to be “saved”.
 While there are risks involved, my medical team and I are very optimistic about the potential for my health to improve once the bottom of my spine (called the “filum terminale”) is removed and no longer tethered or stuck, abnormally.
 I should experience the halting of symptom progression and also, if I’m fortunate, the reversal of some (or most?) of my symptoms.
 My fingers are all staying crossed.
 There is only one Neurosurgeon in the world whom I trust completely to perform this procedure and I am so grateful for all who have supported me as I have fought so hard for, and will soon receive the specialized care I need from this amazing “rockstar” Doctor.